Paleo Diet: What Is It and Why Is It So Popular?

 Yes, the paleo diet plan is healthy for most people.
 Increasing protein and produce consumption and lowering the number of sugars and processed foods is almost always a healthy move.
 Anyone with serious health conditions like kidney or heart disease needs to consult their doctor to ensure that higher amounts of fat are acceptable.

-If I Have Diabetes, Is Paleo a Good Choice for Blood Sugar Management?
+Is Paleo a Good Choice for Blood Sugar Management?

 The paleo diet can be an excellent choice for anyone needing to manage their blood sugar, including individuals with diabetes.
 The lower amount of sugar in the paleo diet decreases the need for the pancreas to create insulin which is a great first step to managing blood sugar.
 Talk to a doctor before beginning any new diet.